Owen Lewis (bishop): Curialist

-and Rome.
-In 1578 he had Morys Clynnog brought in as warden to that in Rome.
-Nationalist feelings, however, came to the fore and the English students agitated for a Jesuit to be put in charge.
+and Rome with William Allen.
+In 1578, he had Morys Clynnog brought in as warden to that in Rome.
+Nationalist feelings, however, came to the fore, and the English students agitated for a Jesuit to be put in charge.
 This incident has been identified as the beginning of the 'Jesuit and secular' divide in the English mission.

 In Milan

 Lewis was an administrator in Milan from 1580 to 1584.
-Charles Borromeo, as archbishop of Milan, brought in outsiders; he appointed Lewis one of the vicars-general of his diocese, at the same time taking him into his family.
+Charles Borromeo, as archbishop of Milan, brought in outsiders; he appointed Lewis one of the vicars-general of his diocese and took him into his family.
 Borromeo died in Lewis's arms.
 Gruffydd Robert assisted Lewis in his work.

 Later life

-Back in Rome, Lewis took on for the Papal Curia policy concerning the English College, Reims and Mary Queen of Scots.
+In Rome, Lewis took on the Papal Curia policy concerning the English College, Reims and Mary Queen of Scots.

 By the joint consent of Sixtus V and Philip II of Spain, Lewis was promoted to the bishopric of Cassano in the Kingdom of Naples on 3 February 1588; and was consecrated at Rome 14 February (N.S.)
 1588 by Nicolás de Pellevé, Archbishop of Sens, with Giovanni Battista Albani, Titular Patriarch of Alexandria, and Fabio Biondi, Titular Patriarch of Jerusalem, serving as co-consecrators.
-At the time of the Spanish Armada there was support for him to be made archbishop of York in the event of the enterprise succeeding, but Allen disapproved of the idea; the proposal became for other bishoprics.
-Lewis continued to reside at Rome, and the pope appointed him one of the apostolic visitors of that city; and sent him as nuncio to Switzerland.
+At the time of the Spanish Armada, he was supported to be made archbishop of York in the event of the enterprise succeeding.
+However, Allen disapproved of the idea, so the proposal became available to other bishoprics.
+Lewis continued to reside in Rome, and the pope appointed him one of the apostolic visitors of that city and sent him to Switzerland as nuncio.

-He died at Rome on 14 October (N.S.)
-1594, and was buried in the chapel of the English College, where a monument was erected to his memory, with a Latin epitaph.
+He died in Rome on 14 October (N.S.)
+1594, and was buried in the chapel of the English College, where a monument with a Latin epitaph was erected to his memory.
 Lewis's old schoolfellow Thomas Stapleton dedicated to him his Promptuarium Catholicum, Paris, 1595.